RealToughCandy/Quickie-Push/README.md

 ## Notes

--You don't have to use `push` as the command.
+You don't have to use `push` as the command.
 To change it, open your .bash_profile and change it to whatever you prefer.